1n4r1/1n4r1.github.io/_posts/2020-07-21-Hackthebox-Sauna-Walkthrough.md

 ## 3. Getting Root

-Since we have an access to the domain, try to get a better view of the domain.<br>
+Since we have an access to the domain, try to get a better view of the domain using [BloodHound](https://github.com/BloodHoundAD/BloodHound).<br>
 We can use `bloodhound-python` to gather information about the domain `EGOTISTICAL-BANK.LOCAL`.
 ```shell
 root@kali:~# bloodhound-python -u fsmith -p Thestrokes23 -c all -d egotistical-bank.local -ns 10.10.10.175